Other side of Kakabeka falls

 However, there are a few other activities to take part in at the Kakabeka Falls National Park.

-• A visitor centre and a souvenir giftshop just on the other side of the falls, with information about Kakabeka Falls and the area, and some unique souvenirs you can buy
+• The visitor centre and a Canadian souvenir gift shop just on the other side of the falls, with information about Kakabeka Falls and the area, and some unique souvenirs you can buy

 • Hiking in the national park.
 The Mountain Portage Trail gives you a view of the falls